aleksanderkatan/junction-simulator/README.md

 `./run.sh <input_file> <output_file>`

 By default, the simulation is continued until no cars are left.
 This can be switched by including the `-f` option.
+The `-c` option switches the algorithm used from an intensity sensitive one to a static cyclic one.

 ### Assumptions:
 - in a single step, at most one car from a single direction will drive through the junction,